DOSSIER / WHEN ETFs WIN

 You want to tax-loss harvest

-Tax-loss harvesting requires selling at a known price during market hours and immediately repurchasing a similar (but not substantially identical) holding.
+Tax-loss harvesting requires selling at a known price during market hours and immediately repurchasing a similar (but not substantially identical) holding under the wash sale rule of 26 U.S.C. § 1091.
 ETFs make that mechanically simple: place the sell order, see your fill, place the buy order, done.
-Mutual funds settle once at the end of the day at a price you cannot see in advance.
-That makes harvesting harder to time and harder to pair with a replacement.
+Mutual funds settle once daily at end-of-day NAV under Investment Company Act § 22(d) (15 U.S.C. § 80a-22(d)); you cannot see the fill price before placing the order.
+That makes harvesting harder to time and harder to pair with a replacement that is similar-but-not-substantially-identical.

 ETFs settle T+1 with intraday execution.
-Mutual fund trades settle at end-of-day NAV, calculated after market close.
+Mutual fund trades settle at end-of-day NAV under 15 U.S.C. § 80a-22(d), calculated after market close.
+SEC Rule 22c-1 mandates forward pricing for mutual fund orders.

 05